8 Tips for Successful Program Management

 Programs must be carefully controlled.
 Due to their complexity and scope, this requires the support of a centralized responsible entity: the program management office.

 The program management office (PgrO) generally has several members.
-Normally, more than one program manager is needed to handle all the demands.
+Normally, you need more than one program manager to handle all the demands.

 The program management office’s responsibilities can involve: